 Where Are We Today

-Bonds have the lowest yield and highest price in history today.
-That means the reward for owning bonds is at a record low and the risk of owning bonds is at record highs.
+Bonds have historically low yields and high prices today.
+That means the reward for owning bonds is near a record low and the risk of owning bonds is near record highs.

-Investors have experienced a 32 year bull market in bond prices during which time the 10 year Treasury Yield has fallen from over 14% to less than 2% today.
-Yields are now lower than at the height of the Great Depression.
+Investors have experienced over 3 decades of rising bond prices during which time the 10 year Treasury Yield fell from over 14% to less than 2% in 2012.

-Yet retail investors are pouring billions of dollars into bond ETFs and mutual funds.
+Yet retail investors have poured billions of dollars into bond ETFs and mutual funds.
 So not only are they accepting high risk for low reward but they are paying management fees that make the yield even lower!

 Don’t you think you should re-evaluate your bond portfolio allocation plan based on these facts?